GreimuL/SimpleFileCompressor/README.md

 ~~Make it work for all types of files~~
-~~Guess why it doesn't work with other types~~
-~~I think there is a problem with toString when read file.
-Maybe string doesn't surpport certain characters.~~
-~~So, I'll change structure from string-based to byte-based~~
+->I solved this problem by changing structure from string-based to byte-based